 Cycling is a life skill and learning to ride a bike is a rite of passage.

-Bikeability is based on the government’s National Standard for cycle and instructor training.
+Our training is based on the government’s National Standard for cycle and instructor training.
 It prepares people to cycle everywhere cycling is permitted, and contributes to delivering the transport, environmental, health and economic benefits that more people cycling promises.
-Below is a link to the Bikeability Trusts promotional video.

-The following modules are available to our schools and other uniformed groups, to find out more or book a course please email email@example.com or visit the Bikeability website www.bikeability.org.uk for more information.
+The following funded modules are available to our schools and other groups of children, to find out more or book a course please email email@example.com or visit the Bikeability website www.bikeability.org.uk for more information.

 Develops those crucial early cycle handling and awareness skills in 4-5 year olds using games on balance bikes.

 For riders who can balance, this module is designed for anyone who has yet to master pedalling and is aimed at children and young people attending full time education.